-The causative agent of this disease is currently still unknown, a retrovirus is suspected to be the cause.
-The transmission of IBD between snakes is also not completely determined.
+The causative agent of this disease is currently still unknown, but a retrovirus is suspected to be the culprit.
+The mode of transmission of IBD between snakes has also not been definitely established.
 Snakes most likely transmit the disease via direct contact, furthermore snake mites (Ophionyssus natricis) are also suspected to transmit the infectious agent.
-IBD is possible also transmitted from mother to young.
+It is also speculated that IBD can be transmitted from mother to young.

-The disease can be diagnosed through taking a tissue sample of a dead snake or a biopsy from the liver of a live snake.
-This sample is examined by histopathology or electron microscopy, where the intracytoplasmic inclusion is visualised.
-These inclusions are built up by inclusion body disease proteins.
-These inclusions are in some cases only found in the central nervous system, which can result in false negative test results.
-Currently, research is conducted to develop easier and more reliable diagnostic methods.
+The disease can be diagnosed by taking a tissue sample of a dead snake or a biopsy from the liver of a live snake.
+This sample is then examined by means of histopathology or electron microscopy, where the characteristic intracytoplasmic inclusion can be visualised.
+These inclusions constructed from inclusion body disease proteins.
+In some cases, these inclusions can only be found in the central nervous system, which will lead to false negative test results.
+Currently, research is being conducted to develop easier and more reliable diagnostic methods.

-Currently no treatment is available to treat snakes with IBD, therefore prevention is very important.
-Force-feeding and rehydrating the affected snakes can improve the general condition of the snake.
-However, due to the contagious nature of this disease, euthanasia is often required.
-Preventing your snake to contract IBD is not an easy task.
+Currently no treatment is available to treat snakes with IBD, therefore prevention is of the utmost importance.
+Treatment is supportive and involves force feeding and rehydrating the affected snakes to improve their general condition.
+However, due to the contagious nature of this disease euthanasia is often recommended.
+Preventing your snake from contracting IBD is not an easy task.
 No vaccination is available.
-The risk of contracting IBD can be reduced by quarantining new snakes, preventing mites and by taking your pet to the vet if he is showing clinical signs of illness.
+The risk of contracting IBD can be reduced by quarantining new snakes, preventing mites and by taking your pet to the vet if it is showing clinical signs of illness.

-A large concern is that IBD will start affecting the wild population of pythons and boas.
-In South Africa, the African Rock Python will be of high risk to get exposed to this disease.
+A current significant concern is that IBD will start affecting the wild population of pythons and boas.
+In South Africa the African Rock Python will be of particular relevance and concern of being exposed to this disease.

-It is essential to quarantine a new snake for at least six months before it is introduced into the area where the other snakes are kept.
+It is essential to quarantine a new snake for at least six months before introducing it into any area where other snakes are kept.
 It is important to treat the snakes several times for mites during the quarantine period.
-Snakes showing anorexia and weight loss or clinical signs of illness should never be bought or added to the existing snakes in the household.
+Snakes showing anorexia, weight loss or clinical signs of illness should never be bought or housed with the existing snakes in a household.

-There are many diseases that show similar clinical symptoms as IBD.
-Differential diagnoses are for example; bacterial septicaemia with meningitis, stomatitis, neoplasia, foreign body, intoxication or coccidiosis.
-The most important differential diagnosis is paramyxovirosis, which is another viral infection, causing central nervous signs and respiratory signs.
+There are many diseases that show clinical symptoms similar to IBD.
+Differential diagnoses include for example; bacterial septicaemia with meningitis, stomatitis, neoplasia, foreign body, intoxication or coccidiosis.
+The most important differential diagnosis is paramyxovirosis, which is another viral infection, that causes central nervous symptoms and respiratory signs.

 Please contact us for more information about IBD and caring for your snake.